·

 Whatever your triggers are, take a step back and brainstorm solutions.

-Do this so you prevent getting to the boiling point and even if you do reach the boiling point you have a concrete plan to help de-escalate.
+Do this to prevent getting to the boiling point; even if you do reach the boiling point, you have a concrete plan to help de-escalate.

 It's normal to feel frustrated with your kids.
 But you can do things to stop losing your patience with kids!
 You can find ways to become a more patient parent.
 A psychologist shares 3 tips to handling this with your family.